 This approach was mainly used by developers, that could quickly create table or column based on their requirements.
 Disadvantage was that not all WordPress themes could handle columns well.
 Tables were usually not perfect and average user could not easily solve all possible issues.

 2. Allowing tables in WordPress editor

 Because WordPress used TinyMCE editor, it was possible to allow functions to edit tables.
-You had to download directory with table from TinyMCE editor.
 If you’re interested to learn more, you can find all details in this forum.
 In case you do the same thing for our AIT themes, tables will work correctly.

 3. Using Columns element in AIT themes

 If you use our portal or multilingual & translated themes with older WordPress version, you certainly know our Columns element.
 This element can be used to add columns inside pages.
 It’s an orderable element, that means you can place it anywhere you need it.
 Advantage is it’s variability inside pages.

 4. Download 3rd party plugin to manage tables

 Another solution on how to make columns in WordPress posts and pages was to download one of available plugins for creating tables.
 These plugins allow adding columns/tables using few clicks without any coding.
 It was also possible to use this by less experienced users.

 Thanks to new block editor creating columns became extremely easy.
 If you still use old WordPress, now it’s the right time to update to the newest version.
 You’ll be able to add and manage columns simply, in few clicks using Columns block.